carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 the deadline for Americans to file their annual income report).

 Let's look at our `taxday.jsonl` file again.
 Remember that our JSON files are line-oriented,
 ie: one tweet per line.
+Let's use
-Let's use `head -n 1 taxday.jsonl > 1-tweet.jsonl` to create a file with just one tweet.
+`head -n 1 source_data/taxday.jsonl > output_data/1-tweet.jsonl` to create a file
+with just one tweet.

-If we use `cat` to output that file to the screen, we see a real mess.
+If we use `!cat` to output that file to a Notebook cell, we see a real mess.
 Let's open the Jupyter graphical file viewer instead.

 > ## Why jump out of BASH?
 >
-> We can use nano instead, and stay in our little shell window
+> We could use nano instead, and stay in our little shell window
 > with our hands on our keyboards.
+There is an advantage to looking at the
+> file with nano.
 > {: .source}
 {: .callout}

 Using either method, it's still difficult to tell what's going on.
-Can we even tell that this is only one tweet? numbering is turned on, we can see that this whole screen is still the first Tweet.
-Are these all a whole bunch of named-value pairs? ie:
+Can we even tell that this is only one tweet?

+The Jupyter viewer has numbering, so we can see that this whole screen is one line, ie: still the first Tweet.
+It appears that a Tweet is all a whole bunch of named-value pairs?
+ie:

 ~~~
 "name": "Joe Gaucho",